tarsil/saffier/docs/queries/related-name.md

 ```
 Saffier will use the lowercased model name of the related model to create the reverse relation.

+For unique reverse relations, Saffier follows Edgy's current behavior and uses the singular model
+name instead.
+This applies to `OneToOneField` and to unique many-to-many reverse accessors created
+from generated through models.

 Imagine you have a model `Team` that has a [ForeignKey][foreign_keys] to another model
 `Organisation`.